b00tc4mp/isdi-bootcamp-202409/staff/claudi-cano/project/doc/README.md

 ## Intro

-Gin repository to let you know about the history of the gin, the best mixers & the best garniture for each one.
+Gin repository to let you know about the history of the gin, how its made, the best mixers and the best garniture for each one.

 ![](https://media.giphy.com/media/j5Eia63TiZi89wfoYo/giphy.gif?cid=790b7611iya77leuiq5z65s786ppy0qfugivuo3n4a5urwm7&ep=v1_gifs_search&rid=giphy.gif&ct=g)